- Home

 - Treating sunspots and superficial skin cancer

-- Treating advanced skin cancer
+- Hard to treat and advanced skin cancer

 Treatment of sunspots and superficial skin cancer

 Many of the treatments described in this section are used for sunspots as well as skin cancers.
+Some sunspots may need treatment if they are causing symptoms or to prevent them becoming cancers.

 Surgery is not always used for superficial BCC and SCC in situ.
-It may be used if the diagnosis is uncertain or if the area of abnormal tissue does not respond non-surgical treatments.
+It may be used if the diagnosis is uncertain or if the area of abnormal tissue does not respond to non-surgical treatments.

-Treating advanced skin cancer
+Hard to treat and advanced skin cancer

 Podcast: Making Treatment Decisions